PaloAltoNetworks/secops_ctf_scoreboard/docs/operation/mac_quickstart.rst

 ==============

 Mac Quickstart
   Do these steps to get your local machine ready.
+Be sure to enable MFA on your Amazon AWS account.

 Prepare your local environment.
   `Generate AWS credentials`_.